nsndimt/CatalysisIE/README.md

 ### Application
 We are sorry that we cannot distribute the whole search engine and correlation analysis system since some articles in our collection are not open-accessed.
 Sharing those is against [Elsevier's TDM policy](https://www.elsevier.com/about/policies/text-and-data-mining/text-and-data-mining-faq).
 But we provide the key piece of code of our system, which should help you build a similar system on you own data.

+The catalysis search engine can be accessed through: infochain.ece.udel.edu/catalysis_search.
+The catalysis correlation analysis can be accessed through: infochain.ece.udel.edu/catalysis_correlation

 #### search engine (`streamlit_correlation.py`)
 Here we show you how we search query related articles from our highly relevant article collection
 ###### Pyserini